-Note: Starting with v7.1, Accelerator does not support installing the Cluster Manager on Solaris.
+Note: Starting with version 7.1, you cannot install the Cluster Manager on Solaris systems.

 The Cluster Manager is a web server and can be installed on any networked machine with access to Electric Make and the cluster hosts, or on the main build machine where Electric Make is installed.